Board of Trustees

 Seatoun School Charter

-A copy of the Seatoun School Charter can be viewed at the School Office or on line.
-Included in this Charter is the 2018– 2021 Strategic Plan, 2021 Annual Action Plan, and 2021 Achievement Targets.
-This document has been accepted by the Ministry of Education, and outlines the objectives and goals for the current year.
+A copy of the Seatoun Schools Charter can be downloaded as a pdf here.
+Included in this Charter are our Strategic Plan, Annual Action Plan, and Achievement Targets.
+The Ministry of Education has accepted this document and outlines the objectives and goals for the current year.

 Introducing our Board of Trustees Parent Reps